reilabs/llvm-to-cairo/docs/CONTRIBUTING.md

 # Contributing

-This document exists as a brief introduction to how you can contribute to the LLVM to Cairo project.
+This document exists as a brief introduction to how you can contribute to the Hieratika project.
 It includes a guide to [getting started](#setting-up-for-development) and [contributing to `main`](#getting-your-work-on-main).

 This repository is written in [Rust](https://www.rust-lang.org), a high-performance and low-level